Food Tourah – Behar – Bechukotai

 May 20, 2025 in Food Tourah

-Behar introduces the concept of the sabbatical year (shemita), in which every seventh year the land itself observes a sabbath – it may not be sown or reaped.
-After seven such cycles (49 years), the 50th year is designated and celebrated as a yovel, or Jubilee: a time when all indentured servants are released and all property reverts to its original ownership, because ultimately all land belongs to G-d.
-This parsha also includes laws about servitude and a strong prohibition against idols.
+Behar introduces the concept of the sabbatical year (shemita), when every seventh year the land itself observes a Sabbath – no sowing or reaping.
+After seven such cycles (49 years), the 50th year is designated and celebrated as a yovel, or Jubilee: a time when indentured servants are released and all property reverts to its original owners, reminding us that ultimately everything belongs to God.
+The parsha also includes laws about servitude and a strong prohibition against idolatry.

-Bechukotai, the final parsha in Leviticus, outlines the blessings that result from following G-d’s laws: abundance in their lands, protection from their enemies, and fruitful families.
-But the parsha also details the curses that will befall those that disobey – otherwise known as the tochacha.
-Bechukotai ends with a reaffirmation of the covenant between G-d and the people and a section on vows and dedication.
+Bechukotai,the final parsha in Leviticus, outlines the blessings that come from following God’s laws – abundance, protection, and fruitful families – alongside the tochacha, the curses that will befall those that disobey.
+It closes with a reaffirmation of the covenant between God and the people and a section on vows and dedication.

 And with that, we’ve finished THREE books of the Torah – Chazak, Chazak, Venitchazek!